 512-448-8444 or dial 9-1-1

-6. When you’re worried about a friend or roommate.
+6. When you’re worried about a friend or roommate

 Up to 10 percent of students who visit the HCC are accompanied by a fellow student who has offered to walk over with them.
-If you notice something’s not right with your roommate or friend — she or he is skipping classes, abusing substances, taking diet pills, exercising obsessively, talking in ways that worry you — encourage your friend to visit the HCC, and offer to come along.
+If you notice something’s not right with your roommate or friend — they are skipping classes, abusing substances, taking diet pills, exercising obsessively, talking in ways that worry you — encourage your friend to visit the HCC, and offer to come along.
 If you’re not comfortable talking about the issue with your friend or acquaintance, you can mention it confidentially to your resident assistant, a counselor in the HCC, or a staff member in the Dean of Students office.
 You don’t have to handle the problem — you just need to get your friend connected with an expert who can help.

 24/7 Assistance on Campus